-Trichology is the study of the hair and scalp.
+Trichology is defined as the study of the hair, scalp and problems related to them.
 It incorporates aspects of chemistry and human biology to understand the mechanics of the hair cycle and associated disorders.
 A trichologist, therefore, is a person who practices trichology and focuses on diagnosing, treating and supporting those with hair and scalp conditions.

-Although it is not well known in the wider community, it is a field of study that has existed professionally for over 100 years and is well established in the scientific world, boasting many journals and continual research which aids in the production of several popular cosmetic lines.
+Although it is not well known in the wider community.
+It is a field of study that has existed professionally for over 100 years.
+Is well established in the scientific world, boasting many journals and continual research which aids in the production of several popular cosmetic lines.